tomcritchlow/tomcritchlow.github.io/_posts/2019-03-12-strange-attraction.md

 Looking for an example?
 Check out [Mark Pollard’s](https://docs.google.com/presentation/d/15dK-oRMr6KFy4YiWH51NPhPrld3v906AndndQgc5QVw/edit) for a good public example.

-There’s much more to be written about how to put one of these together{% include tufte-sn.html id="capdeck" content="I started collecting examples and advice for making a capabilities deck over on <a href='https://tomcritchlow.com/wiki/strategy-consulting/capabilities-decks/'>my wiki page here</a>." %} but for now I think aim to be concise and precise.
+There’s much more to be written about how to put one of these together[^capdeck] but for now I think aim to be concise and precise.
 Aim for 10 slides.
 Be specific about what you do.

+[^capdeck]: I started collecting examples and advice for making a capabilities deck over on [my wiki page here](https://tomcritchlow.com/wiki/strategy-consulting/capabilities-decks/)

 ## The weird many-colored butterfly